 Workforces are more distributed than ever.
-Whether you’re working from home, a co-working space, or a coffee shop, modern teams are made up of coworkers who are located in different places, keep different office schedules, and may not see each other in-person all that often.
+Whether you’re working from home, at a co-working space, or in a coffee shop, modern teams are made up of coworkers who are located in different places, keep different office schedules, and may not see each other in person all that often.

 Fortunately, there’s a whole ecosystem of tools dedicated to making remote work run more smoothly and productively.
 It’s time to think differently about communication and collaboration, especially when your team relies on technology.

 We’ve asked others in the industry for their favorite tips and are also tapping into our own experience after years of working across multiple offices and with remote team members.
 To make things easier, we’ve grouped them according to functionality: